brahmjot1509/Eco-invest/README.md

 # EcoInvest.
-# Problem Statement -

-The Problem Statement was -
 "Developing a Robust Framework for Evaluating and Promoting Sustainable Investment Strategies to Achieve Long-Term Environmental, Social and Economic Returns in an Evolving Global Financial Landscape"

 ## Idea and Approach -